Suzanne Whiston – Headteacher

 Steph has worked hard to ensure all the systems and processes for Safeguarding at Longdon Hall are robust and keep all children safe.
 The high level of her work in this area was recognised in our most recent Ofsted inspection.

-Katie Whitehouse- Assistant Headteacher – SEND & Inclusion
+Katie Whitehouse- Deputy Headteacher

 Katie has over 15 years of experience working with young people in the education sector.
 Following her completion of teacher training, she developed a strong passion for supporting students with special educational needs.
 Throughout her career, Katie has held various middle leadership roles, including responsibilities for teaching and learning, curriculum development, and pastoral care, before advancing to senior leadership as a Special Educational Needs Coordinator.